Weierstrass filtration on Teichmuller curves and Lyapunov exponents: Weierstrass filtrations for several sections

-In many cases, because of the absence of Weierstrass semigroup (pair) filtration, we can not get more precise information about $f_*\omega_{S/C}$.
-But the partial filtration is enough to give some upper bound of it.
-Use this coarse filtration, we have: \begin{corollary} The sum of Lyapunov exponents satisfies the inequality
+In many cases, because of the absence of Weierstrass semigroup (pair) filtrations, we can not get more precise information about $f_*\omega_{S/C}$.
+But the partial filtration is enough to give some upper bound for it.
+Using a coarse filtration, we have: \begin{Corollary} The sum of Lyapunov exponents for a Teichm\"{u}ller curve $C$ in the stratum $\overline{\Omega\mathcal{M}}_g(m_1,...,m_k)$ satisfied the inequality\footnote{We have obtained a better upper bound $L(C)\leq \frac{g+1}{2}$ in \cite{YZ}.}

-\end{corollary} \begin{proof} There is a rank $g-1$ subbundle
+\end{Corollary} \begin{proof} There is a rank $g-1$ subbundle